TrueOsiris/docker-minecraft-skyfactory4/README.md

 ## WORK IN PROGRESS

 # docker-minecraft-skyfactory4
-updated to 4.1.0
+Updated to 4.1.0<br>
-sourcefiles from here: https://www.curseforge.com/minecraft/modpacks/skyfactory-4/files (u can verify the link in the Dockerfile)
+Sourcefiles from here: https://www.curseforge.com/minecraft/modpacks/skyfactory-4/files (u can verify the link in the Dockerfile)

-This is based on several repos.
+This is based on several repos. <br>
-- itzg/minecraft-server
+- itzg/minecraft-server<br>
 - jaysonsantos/docker-minecraft-ftb-skyfactory3

 I'm not taking any credit.